kazuho/draft-kazuho-httpbis-reverse-tcp/draft-kazuho-httpbis-reverse-tunnel.md

 Selected-ALPN = ALPN
 ~~~

-{{fig-alpn-response}} shows an HTTP/1.1 response indicating that the tunnel has
+{{fig-alpn-request}} shows an exchange of HTTP/1.1 response and response that
-been established with the chosen protocol being HTTP/2.
+sets up a tunnel for forwarding HTTP requests using HTTP/2, where tunnel server
+is the origin and the tunnel client is the reverse proxy.

 ~~~
+GET /reverse-connect/proxy/for/service/X HTTP/1.1
+Host: example.com
+Connection: upgrade
+Upgrade: reverse
+ALPN: h2, http%2F1.1

 HTTP/1.1 101 Switching Protocols
 Connection: upgrade
 Upgrade: reverse
 Selected-ALPN: h2

 ~~~
-{: #fig-alpn-response title="Response with a Selected-ALPN Header Field"}
+{: #fig-alpn-request title="Setting up a HTTP/2 Tunnel for forwarding HTTP Requests"}

 When a server sends an HTTP request with an "ALPN" header field but receives a
 successful response without a "Selected-ALPN" header field, it could either be